wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/1-5-features-benefits.md

-The Healthcare solution is composed of a series of apps (Patient Service Center, Patient Access, Care Management, and Home Health) that all work from the Common Data Service.
+The Healthcare solution is composed of apps (Patient Service Center, Patient Access, Care Management, and Home Health) that all work from the Common Data Service.
 The Healthcare solution uses a Common Data Model that is built on the HL7 FHIR standard.
 The data can be integrated with existing medical record systems using the Azure FHIR integration.

 ### Patient Service Center